-The total pension liability at the June 30, 2017 measurement date was determined by an actuarial valuation as of June 30, 2016, with update procedures used to roll forward the total pension liability to June 30, 2017.
+The total pension liability at the June 30, 2018 measurement date was determined by an actuarial valuation as of June 30, 2017, with update procedures used to roll forward the total pension liability to June 30, 2018.
 These actuarial valuations used the following actuarial assumptions:

-Inflation 2.50%
+Inflation 2.25%

 Projected Salary Increases Rates of increase differ based on age and gender.

 They have been calculated based upon recent NYSTRS

-member experience.
+member e xperience.

 Service Rate

 5 4.72%

 15 3.46%

 25 2.37%

 35 1.90%

 Projected COLAs 1.5% com pounded annually

+Projected COLAs 1.5% compounded annually

 Investment Rate of Return 7.25% compounded annually, net of pension plan investment

 expense, including inflation.